 Parole consideration

-The SPA only makes parole orders for inmates serving prison sentences more than 3 years and 1 day.
+The Authority makes parole orders only for inmates serving prison sentences longer than than 3 years and 1 day.

-Inmates serving less than 3 years in prison are automatically released on statutory parole by the courts when their non parole period expires.
+Inmates sentenced to prison for 3 years or less are automatically released from custody on statutory parole at the end of the non parole period.

-However, the SPA has legislative powers to revoke parole for any offender who breaches conditions, irrespective of what type of parole order.
+However, the Authority has legal powers to revoke parole for any offender who breaches any of the conditions, irrespective of what type of parole order.

-Inmates do not apply for their first parole hearing because the legislation states the SPA must begin assessing their suitability for release on parole about 60 days before their eligibility date (which is set by the Sentencing Judge).
+In NSW inmates do not apply for their first parole hearing.
+The legislations states the Authority must consider an offender for parole and begin assessing their suitability for parole at least 60 days before their eligibility date, which is a date set by order of the Sentencing Judge.

-The SPA must make a final decision on parole no later than 21 days before the eligibility release date.
+The Authority must make a final decision on parole no later than 21 days before an offender's elgible date for release eligibility release date.

 While the law states every eligible inmate must be considered for parole, it doesn't mean offenders are automatically released by the State Parole Authority at the end of the non-parole period.